Jin dynasty (266–420): Founding and unification

-The Jin dynasty was founded by Sima Yan, who was known posthumously as Emperor Wu (the "Martial Emperor of Jin").
-After succeeding his father as the King of Jin and regent of Cao Wei in 265, Sima Yan declared himself emperor of the Jin dynasty in February 266 and forced the final Wei ruler Cao Huan to abdicate.
-Emperor Wu permitted Cao Huan to live with honour as the Prince of Chenliu, and buried him with imperial ceremony.
-Under Emperor Wu, the Jin dynasty conquered Eastern Wu in 280 and united China proper, thus ending the Three Kingdoms period.
-The period of unity was relatively short-lived, as the Jin state was soon weakened by corruption, political turmoil, and internal conflicts.
-Emperor Wu's son Zhong, posthumously known as Emperor Hui, was developmentally disabled.
+The Jin dynasty was founded by Sima Yan, who became known as Emperor Wu (the "Martial Emperor of Jin").
+After succeeding his father as the King of Jin and regent of Cao Wei in 265, Sima Yan declared himself emperor of the Jin dynasty on 4 February 266 and forced the final Wei ruler Cao Huan to abdicate.
+Emperor Wu permitted Cao Huan to live the rest of his life with honour as the Prince of Chenliu, and he was later buried with imperial ceremony.
+In 280, Emperor Wu conquered the Eastern Wu and united China proper, thus ending the Three Kingdoms period.

+Following the unification, China entered a decade of peace and economic prosperity, with accounts detailing the extravagant and outlandish lifestyles of the aristocracy.
+Internally, Emperor Wu upheld Confucian primogeniture by decreeing that his eldest son, Sima Zhong, posthumously known as Emperor Hui, would succeed him to the throne, despite his apparent developmental disability.
+To protect his heir and dynasty, he empowered his princes and dukes by appointing them to important military and administrative positions.
+Meanwhile, a few officials also began expressing concerns regarding the growing population and treatment of the various non-Han peoples ("Five Barbarians") that had been resettling in northern China for centuries.

 Decline

+Emperor Wu died in 290, and Emperor Hui's ascension began the War of the Eight Princes.
+In 291, Emperor Hui's wife, Empress Jia, seized power and began ruling the empire behind her husband's throne.
+Under her rule, the affluence of the aristocracy went unchecked, and corruption ran rampant within the government.
+She and her family were overthrown in a coup in 300, but a series of civil wars soon broke out between the Sima princes for the regency and succession of Emperor Hui, devastating most of northern China and the imperial military.

-Emperor Wu died in 290, and in 291 conflict over his succession caused the devastating War of the Eight Princes.
-The dynasty was greatly weakened by this civil conflict, and it soon faced more upheaval when the Upheaval of the Five Barbarians began in 304.
-During this unrest, the Jin capital Luoyang was sacked by Han-Zhao ruler Liu Cong in 311, and Jin emperor Sima Chi, posthumously known as Emperor Huai, was captured and later executed.
-Emperor Huai's successor Sima Ye, posthumously known as Emperor Min, was then also captured and executed by Han-Zhao forces when they seized Chang'an (present-day Xi'an) in 316.
-This event marked the end of the Western Jin.
+The short-lived unification of China came to an end in 304; that year, the Cheng-Han and Han-Zhao declared their independence from Jin.
+The Upheaval of the Five Barbarians carried on the chaos from the War of the Eight Princes, as uprisings and famines continued to erode Jin authority in the north.
+In 311, the Jin capital Luoyang was sacked by Han-Zhao forces under Liu Cong, and Sima Chi, posthumously known as Emperor Huai, was captured and later executed.
+Emperor Huai's successor Sima Ye, posthumously known as Emperor Min, was then also captured and executed by Han-Zhao when they seized Chang'an (present-day Xi'an) in 316, marking the end of the Western Jin.
 The surviving members of the Jin imperial family, as well as large numbers of Han Chinese from the North China Plain, subsequently fled to southern China.
 These refugees had a large impact on the lands they moved to—for example, they gave Quanzhou's Jin River its name upon their settlement there.